carpentries-incubator/pangenomics/_episodes/07-pangolin.md

 - "How can you visualize the relationship between gene families?"

 objectives:
-- "Understand the fundaments of the PPanGGOLiN tool."
+- "Understand the fundamentals of the PPanGGOLiN tool."
 - "Identify the principal differences between PPanGGOLiN and other pangenome tools."
 - "Conduct a basic workflow with PPanGGOLiN."
 - "Interpret the main results of PPanGGOLiN."